je256/Maji-ndogo-water-survey/README.md

 SELECT * FROM water_source LIMIT 5;
 ````
 ### Water_Sources
-- Rivers = High risk of contaminants as they an open water sources
+- Rivers = High risk of contaminants as they are open water sources
 - Wells = Prone to contamination due to ageing infrastructure
 - Tap_in_home = Taps in each household serving at least 6 people
 - Shared taps = Taps shared by multiple people in a public area